• Skip to primary navigation

 Jump to Recipe Print Recipe

 These turtle cookie bars are the perfect dessert.
-Drizzled in chocolate with a cookie bottom, caramel middle, and pecan cashew crunch, they taste amazing!
-You will love that they are also gluten free, dairy free and paleo.
+These bars have a cookie layer, caramel layer, a pecan topping and are then drizzled in chocolate to give them the best flavour.
+You will love that they are also gluten-free, dairy-free and paleo.

 A stack of four turtle cookie bars.